Emergency and Opportunity Funding

 Possibly.
 Student Intervention Services will work with you to identify resources for your individual needs.
 If you receive minimal or no financial aid, we highly recommend that you contact Student Registration and Financial Services as a first step to address your financial concerns and needs for comprehensive support.

 Grants from this award process typically range from $200 to $1000.
-The average amount
+The average amount received is $500.

-encourage you to contact your assigned financial aid counselor to discuss any award you
+This grant may affect your financial aid package or work-study award, and we strongly encourage you to contact your assigned financial aid counselor to discuss any award you may receive.

 Our funding comes from several sources, including alumni groups and other donor grants.
 We are very grateful for their support, and we ask grant recipients to write a note of thanks that we can share with our donors.